statice/anonymeter/README.md

 ## Setup and installation

-`Anonymeter` requires Python 3.8.x, 3.9.x or 3.10.x installed.
+`Anonymeter` supports Python from 3.9 to 3.12.
 The simplest way to install `Anonymeter` is from `PyPi`.
 Simply run

 ```
 pip install anonymeter